jncraton/soar-raven-soar/readme.md

 2. Navigate to this repository and press `Fork`.
 3. Browse to netlify.com and click "Sign up".
 Sign up using GitHub.
 4. Create a new site from Git and set the appropriate build options.
-5. Wait for the demployment to complete and view your live site.
+5. Wait for the deployment to complete and view your live site.

 Now that you have CD configured, any changes that you push to your GitHub repository will be deployed in moments to a global content delivery network.